Option pricing in exponential L\'evy models with transaction costs: Markov chain approximation

-The desired Markov chain approximation of $X(t_n) \equiv X_n$ (from now on we assume $t_0 = 0$ and indicate $t_n$ with $n$) has to satisfy two conditions to be admissible: \begin{enumerate} \item the transition probabilities (\ref{trans_prob}) are represented as:
+The Markov chain $\{X_n\}_{n\in \N}$ has the shape of a recombining multinomial tree, where each node has $\bar L$ branches.
+The number of nodes at time $n$ is $n(\bar L-1)+1$.
+We derive the transition probabilities by an explicit discretization of the infinitesimal generator (see Appendix \ref{B2}).
+Following \cite{Kushner}, the process $\{X_n\}_{n\in \N}$ has to satisfy the following two conditions in order to be admissible: \begin{enumerate} \item the transition probabilities have the representation:

-where $\lambda > 0$ is the jumps activity, $p^{D}$ and $p^J$ are the transition probabilities of the diffusion and jump components respectively.
-See Appendix \ref{B1}. \item The transition probabilities have to be \emph{locally consistent} with the continuous SDE.
-This means that, at each time step, the first two moments of the Markov chain have to be equal to the first two moments of the continuous processes (\ref{log_sde_Merton}) or (\ref{log_sde_inf_act}) at first order in $\Delta t$.
-Respectively:
+where $\lambda > 0$, and $p^{D}$, $p^J$ are respectively the diffusion and jump transition probabilities (see Appendix \ref{B1}). \item (\emph{local consistency}) The moments of the discrete increments match those of the continuous increments, at first order in $\Delta t$: